 And finally, you must follow up once your event is over.
 You will already have the details of everyone that’s booked, so use that information to make personal calls in the day or two after the event.
 You don’t need to actively sell, but a general chat will find out what they enjoyed most, what they learned, and where you might be able to help them.
 Then put a meeting in the diary to take the process to the next stage.
 Finding a virtual assistant who can help with this stage is really useful – they can make the follow up calls and diary appointments for you, helping to make the events process smooth from start to finish.

-To find out how virtual assistant event planners can help you with essential elements, like running and following up events, or if you would like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out how virtual assistant event planners can help you with essential elements, like running and following up events, or if you would like to know more about our other virtual assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.